gnachbar/nyc-scraper/docs/stagehand-scraper-guide.md

     // Extract data
     const result = await page.extract({
       instruction: "Extract all visible events.
-For each event, get the event name, date, time (if available), and the URL by clicking on the 'View Event Details' button or similar link to get the event page URL",
+For each event, get the event name, date, time (if available), set eventLocation to '[VENUE_NAME]' for all events, and the URL by clicking on the 'View Event Details' button or similar link to get the event page URL",
       schema: StandardEventSchema
     });

-    // Add hardcoded venue name to all events const eventsWithLocation = result.events.map(event => ({
+    // Note: If Stagehand fails to extract eventLocation properly, add fallback mapping const eventsWithLocation = result.events.map(event => ({
       ...event,
-      eventLocation: "[VENUE_NAME]" // Replace with actual venue name }));
+      eventLocation: event.eventLocation || "[VENUE_NAME]" // Fallback to hardcoded venue name
+    }));

     console.log(JSON.stringify({ events: eventsWithLocation }, null, 2));